jonathanrevell/rabbit-hutch/README.md

 So instead, the program working the other queue really doesn't need to have any idea about that there is a call tree.
 Once it finishes RabbitHutch will evaluate the call tree and take care of any nested messages.

+The easiest way to use a call tree in this scenario is to call controls.sendToQueueInCallTree like in the following example:

+    consumeQueue("queue-1", function(data, msg, controls) => {

+        // ... do some work ...

+        // Something goes wrong
+        if(err) {
+            return controls.sendToQueueInCallTree("fix-it-queue", { fixSomething: "a" });
+        } else {
+            // ...
+Other normal work ...
+        }
+    });

+controls.sendToQueueInCallTree will ack the message once completed.
+Even though there was a failure or unhealthy state in processing, the message has been 'handled' and presumably the other queue will reconcile any issues.

+You can also interface with callTrees outside of this process by directly adding to a callTree from the message

+    consumeQueue("queue-1", function(data, msg, controls) => {
+        msg.addToCallTree({ ... data ...}, "ancilliary-queue");

+        // ... other work ...

+        // Acknowledge the message as normal
+        // The call tree will be processed at after ack is called controls.ack();
+    })

+### Call Tree Processing

+The callTree on the message currently being consumed is processed when the message is acknowledged (controls.ack NOT controls.nack).

+callTree messages can processed in "serial" or in "parallel", which is determined by the "sequence" you pass in on the options argument.
+If not provided, it will default to "serial".

+Each message indicates whether it should be processed serially or in parallel, which can also effect when other messages are processed.

+Messages are *always* processed in order, though keep in mind that if the sequence is parallel it doesn't guarantee they will be consumed and executed in the same order by other consumers.

+If a message is marked as "serial" then it will be processed, and the remaining messages will remain in the call tree when passed with that message to the next consumer.
+Parallel messages can be processed at the same time as other parallel messages which form an uninetrrupted sequence in the callTree.

+Consider the following diagram. (s) is a serial message, (p) is parallel, and the (-) represents the consumer executing the previous message before continuing on the callTree.

+Because messages are processed in order, this means the last parallel message in a sequence of parallel messages will be the one to carry the remaining items in the call tree, if any.

+    Example 1. s - s - s - s - s
+    Example 2. ppp - s - pp - s - s
+    Example 3. ppppp

+In Example 1, a serial message is sent, we wait for it to be received, consumed and acknowledged, and then send the next serial message in the queue and so on.

+In Example 2, 3 parallel messages in a row are sent, then we wait for the third one to complete before sending a serial message, then wait for that to send 2 paralell messages, and so on.

+In example 3, 5 paralell messages are sent and the call tree is finished.

+***WARNING***: There is a risk that if you requeue your message on failure you could unneccessarily duplicate callTree messages.
+There is currently not a built-in protection or resolution for this.

+## Message Forwarding

+Sometimes you may want another queue to handle the message instead, such as in the case if an unrecoverable error occurred but you don't want to just lose the message.
+This is accomplished with message forwarding.

+    consumeQueue("queue-1", function(data, msg, controls) => {

+        // ... do some work ...

+        // Something goes wrong
+        if(err) {
+            // There is no method for fixing this automatically, forward it for manual review return controls.forward("graveyard");
+        } else {
+            // ...
+Other normal work ...
+        }
+    });

+controls.forward will ack the message once completed.
+Even though there was a failure or unhealthy state in processing, the message has been 'handled' and presumably after manual review can be resolved in the future.

 ## Message Types

 ### Raw (Legacy)